 The use of tobacco products is not great for your overall health.
 Smoking, in particular, also affects your oral health as the habit can noticeably stain teeth.
 This is why many long-term smokers have yellow or brown teeth among other health issues.

 The best way to improve your smile if you smoke is to quit.
-Dr. Elias also recommends that you brush your teeth multiple times a day and floss to combat the negative oral effects smoking has caused.
-We also offer both in-office and at-home teeth whitening that uses a safe, but powerful dental grade gel to brighten your teeth.
+Our dentist also recommends that you brush your teeth multiple times a day and floss to combat the negative oral effects smoking has caused.
+We also offer both in-office and that uses a safe, but powerful dental grade gel to brighten your teeth.

 3. Being Older